tiptenbrink/thesis/final/main.typ

 We find that choosing how to describe the behavior of a particular function, or what parts to describe and which parts to ignore, is very important to achieving productivity in a proof assistant such as Rocq.
 Sometimes, the right choice is to actually not write a specification at all, but to simply take the actual function definition as the canonical specification and prove that other functions are equivalent to it.

-#todo[Example of evolution of cumulative implementation towards using zmap and similar]
+#todo[Example of evolution of cumulative implementation towards using zmap and similar if time allows]

 // == Building blocks